 What Causes Intermetatarsal Bursitis?

-Foot pain can be complicated to discover what is really causing you to limp or even lose time at work.
-The foot is a very complex system of bones, tendons, ligaments, bursa and sesamoid bones.
+Foot pain can often be quite complicated when trying discover what is really causing you to limp or even lose time at work.
+The foot is a very complex system of bones, tendons, ligaments, bursa and sesamoid bones - once you consider the fact that the feet support an extremely high load, often for very long periods of time, you can understand why it is important for them to function correctly.
 There are many causes of intermetatarsal bursitis - a few of the more common causes are outlined below:

 A sudden impact to the area of the foot such as stepping on the ball of the foot incorrectly, or unknowingly stepping on an item (ie. a piece of Lego) that causes a lot of pressure on one area of the toe base.